nickcomito/ede/README.md

 ede
 ===

-E.D.E. is a form library that aims to make data entry enjoyable
+E.D.E. is a form library that aims to make data entry enjoyable (Enjoyable Data Entry)

+Out of the box ede gives you styles that aim to provide clarity and simplicity to forms.
+Its styles are separated with an OOCSS approach to creating stylesheets and is very general so it's easy to override.

 Minimal HTML